sagemath/trac_to_gh/Issue 5481.md

 # Issue 5481: devel/doc/output/* should be filtered from the list of files to doctest

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5481

 Original creator: mabshoff